10 benefits of leisure and lifestyle activities in aged care

 Sometimes we fall into the unhelpful (and incorrect) trap of treating older people as one homogenous group, but at an aged care centre each senior is treated as the unique individual that they are, with unique preferences and needs.
 Beyond assessing cognitive ability and physical mobility, a good aged care centre will also seek to fully understand each resident’s upbringing, personality, likes, dislikes, religious beliefs and cultural background as well as the activities they used to enjoy.

 By offering choice aged care staff are better able to cater to individual needs and desires.
 At IRT, for example, if a resident has a particular cultural background, they may be asked if they would like to celebrate their national day or enjoy a visit from a volunteer who speaks their first language.
+This provides a great opportunity to honour identity and support aged care community connections.

-4. Activities adapt to you
+4. Accessible & inclusive aged care activities adapt to you

 A good lifestyle program will consider a senior’s cognitive and physical abilities, without ruling out participation too quickly.
 Sometimes there’s a way to modify an activity to compensate for lost abilities.
 For example, if someone at bingo has poor eyesight, staff may create a bigger card, or offer a support person to make playing easier.
 Perhaps another more able resident might even volunteer to assist.
 Creative solutions allow people to participate in the activities they enjoy, which also has the added benefit of helping create a sense of empowerment.